Originally published on Medium.

 In the page that loads, paste the following code into the editor.

-1. The Install dependencies step is only necessary if you used Node packages.
+step is only necessary if you used Node packages. - The

-2. The Build with Gatsby step can be replaced with your build command, if you have one.
+step can be replaced with your build command, if you have one. - The

 After uploading your files, you may need to purge your CDN endpoint to see the updates.
 (Update: I now use GitHub actions to automate purging.)